-Digital marketing, though somewhat creative, again depends on your speciality.
+Digital marketing, though somewhat creative, again depends on your specialty.
 If you’re more involved in the analytics, selling and building relationships sides of things – none of which are particularly creative.

-Digital marketers often get lobbed in the same category as sales people, with many misunderstanding what they do.
+Digital marketers often get lobbed in the same category as salespeople, with many misunderstandings about what they do.
 Louis Grenier, a digital marketing professional and blogger felt this so much so that he started a podcast titled ‘Everyone Hates Marketers’.

 Aggressive tactics, such as writing poor articles just to get ranked on google, trying to scupper competitors through SEO attacks, sending mass emails, sending emails promising fake offers and spamming people on social media are examples of why marketers get a bad name, even if it is a tiny minority doing such things.